Saishritha/mainflow_python_internship/README.md

 # mainflow_python_internship
  Overview
 This repository contains my implementation for Tasks of my python developer internship in main flow .
-The task focused on understanding and working with Python's basic operations, loops , lis methods etc
+The task focused on understanding and working with Python's basic operations, loops , list methods etc
 - Lists
 - operations
 - loops